AndreyKozhevnikov/ChromeContextMenuExtension/README.md

 ### 3. Create Tag Link
 If an opened page is a ticket, creates a link like: <sclink viewType="IDSubject" id=""/>

-### 4. Open ticket.
+### 4. Open entity.
-Finds a ticket's number in a selected text and opens it in ISC.
+If there is no selected text - finds a ticket's number in a page's url and opens this ticket in ISC.
+If there is a selected text - finds a user's id in the text and opens it in SupportStat.
+If there is no a user's Id - finds a ticket number and opens this ticket in sc.

 ### 5. Plain text.
 Copies a ticket's subject as plain text.